Bola Kuforiji-Olubi: Positions held

 Kuforiji-Olubi served in various capacities both locally and internationally.
-She was the 25th president of the Institute of Chartered Accountants of Nigeria; the first female to become president of the Institute, while she was in office she launched an Accounting Technicians Course.
+She was the 25th president of the Institute of Chartered Accountants of Nigeria and the first female to become president of the Institute; while she was in office, she launched an Accounting Technicians Course.

-She was the first Nigerian woman to become the CEO of a multinational company (VYB Industries Limited, with British affiliates (Inchcape plc) and the first female Chairperson of a public listed company (Bewac Plc).
+She was the first Nigerian woman to become the CEO of a multinational company (VYB Industries Limited, with British affiliates (Inchcape plc) and the first female Chairperson of a publicly listed company (Bewac Plc).